cbonoz/nyc23/README.md

 Web3backers connects your existing social accounts and reputation (see lens, linkedin, twitter, etc.) to create a funding page for you to produce and sell content and your time.

 Web3backers pulls information from your existing web3 and web2 networks to create a patreon-like experience without the 10% fees.
+Get clients and drive an alternative source of revenue.

+Currently supported on FEVM, Sepolia, and Neon EVM.

 Each page gets its own unique smart contract which tracks user interactions and payments.

-Monitor your engagement on-chain using events.
-Issue community tokens unique to your brand.
+L2 and low cost chains are used to minimize

 A web3 platform for creating content funding similar to onlyfans and patreon but without the middleman.